What makes a career change so challenging?

 For many of us, the biggest obstacle in making a Avoid Emotional Decision career change is dealing with the emotions that arise when contemplating such an adjustment.

-Emotions can result from both external and internal triggers.
-External triggers that could stimulate a possible career change include:
+Emotions can be caused by both external and internal triggers.
+Examples of external factors that could potentially prompt a career shift include:

-- Family needs that require a change in where you live or a change in income
+- Family needs that necessitate a change in residence or income

 - Approaching retirement